The Vikings in North America.

-Greenland represented the extreme West of Viking colonization, Greenland was only sustainable as a colony if Iceland could supply building materials to the at times inhospitable settlements.
-Greenland did not encourage the number of settlers that Iceland attracted, and the new territory was not as an attractive option when compared to the inviting lands of the English.
-I have found a few interesting pieces of evidence to suggest that the Vikings had explored more of the America's than they had been given credit for.
+Greenland at one stage, had represented the extreme west of Viking civilization.
+Greenland was only sustainable as a colony if Iceland could supply building materials to what appeared the most inhospitable of settlements.
+Greenland did not encourage the number of settlers that Iceland had attracted.
+The new territory was not an attractive option when compared to the inviting lands of Europe.

 The last recorded voyage to North America was made by Thorfinn Karlesfni in 1015 AD, but there were numerous hunting and trading expeditions into the area between 1050 AD and 1350 AD.
-Some of these expeditions travelled into the Hudson's Bay area.
-The need for timber often motivated the Greenland Norse to make the voyage to Markland.
-The Norse settlers were still visiting the American coast in 1347 AD, we have evidence of one ship drifting off course after having made a trip to Markland and eventually reached Iceland.
+Some of these expeditions travelled into the the area now known as Hudson's Bay.
+The need for timber often motivated the Norse settlers in Greenland to make the voyage to Markland.
+The Norse settlers were still visiting the American coast in 1347 AD, and we have written evidence of one ship drifting drastically off course after having made a trip to Markland and eventually reaching the western coast of Iceland.

 Runic Stone of Minnesota

-In 1898 AD a Swedish immigrant farmer found a stone etched with what he believed to be the Runic alphabet of the Viking's.
-The discovery of this controversial Rune stone chronicling the exploration of North America has divided the scientific community.
-If the Rune stone is true it would prove the Vikings and their descendants had moved a lot further into the American continent than had previously been believed.
+In 1898 AD a Swedish immigrant farmer found a stone etched with what he believed to be the runic alphabet of the Vikings.
+The discovery of this controversial rune stone chronicling the exploration of North America has divided the scientific community.
+If the rune stone is a true historical artefact, then it would prove the Vikings and their descendants had moved a lot further into the American continent than had previously been believed.

-The carved tablet made mention of a group of Vikings exploring what is now the US state of Minnesota a good hundred years before Christopher Columbus set foot on the American continent.
-How this Rune Stone ended up near Alexandria, Minnesota is a mystery that has yet to be solved.
-Current thinking on the Viking route into Minnesota is that they would have travelled by Long ship into the Hudson Bay area and used the twisting waterways to enter the Great lakes.
+The carved tablet made mention of a group of Vikings exploring what is now the U.S state of Minnesota.
+This expedition is a good hundred years before Christopher Columbus set foot upon the American continent.
+How this rune stone ended up near Alexandria, Minnesota is a mystery that has yet to be solved.
+Current thinking on the Viking route into Minnesota is that they would have travelled by long ship into the Hudson Bay area and used the twisting waterways to enter the Great Lakes.
 This seems a hazardous and a very arduous journey, but it is something the Vikings were very capable of doing.

 Land of vines